 Locate The Nearest Person

-Without a tracking system you would probably need to phone several of your mobile team to find out who is nearest to any new jobs that occur throughout the day.
-With tracking you can simply look on your tracking application.
+Without a tracking system, you would probably need to phone several of your mobile team to find out who is nearest to any new jobs that occur throughout the day.
+With tracking, you can simply look at your tracking application.
 Some tracking systems even have a feature called “Locate Nearest Driver”, with this you just put in the postcode of the new location and it will tell you who is nearest.

 Things To Consider Before You Purchase Vehicle Tracking